greenbone/docs/src/common/container/feed-loading.md

 OSP service has different VT status (version X) from database (version (Y), Z VTs).
 Starting update ...
 ```

-When gvmd has finished loading all VTs the following message appears:
+When gvmd has finished loading all VTs, the following message appears:

 ```{code-block} none
 ---